 Avoid tangles that can damage the hair cuticle, splits ends and create holes in the hair shaft.
 Oils can penetrate the hair shaft and have the ability to leave a thin protective film over the cuticle layers.

-Penetrating the hair shaft with moisturizing natural oils is important.
+Penetrating the hair shaft with moisturizing natural oils is important for any hair type – not only 4c hair.
 Low porosity, skin absorption, and sealing in moisture are important factors for reaching the goal of healthy hair.